MacsiDigital/laravel-api-client/README.md

 ## Versions

-1.0 - Laravel 5.5 - 5.8 - Bug fixes only, mainly there for backward compatibility, if there are any issues then create a pull request.
+1.0 - Laravel 5.5 - 5.8 - Deprecated and no longer maintained.

 2.0 - Laravel 6.0 - Maintained, again feel free to create pull requests.
 This is open source which is a 2 way street.

-3.0 - Laravel 7.0 - Maintained, again feel free to create pull requests.
+3.0 - Laravel 7.0 - 8.0 - Maintained, again feel free to create pull requests.
 This is open source which is a 2 way street.

 ## Usage

-The main aim of this library is to add a common set of traits to models to be able to create, update, retrieve and delete records when accessing API's.
-Obviously all API's are different so you should check documentation on how best to implement with these traits.
+The main aim of this library is to add a common set of traits to models to be able to create, update, retrieve and delete records when accessing APIs.
+Obviously all APIs are different, so you should check documentation on how best to implement with these traits.

 The basic concept is you build a client in the API library that you create which extends on the models in this library.